diegobit/aranet4-mcp-server/README.md

 MCP server to manage your Aranet4 CO2 sensor.

 ## Features:
-- scan for nearby devices
+- Scan for nearby devices.
-- fetch new data from embedded device memory and save to a local sqlite db for tracking and later viewing.
+- Fetch new data from embedded device memory and save to a local sqlite db for tracking and later viewing.
 - Ask questions about recent measurements or about a specific past date.
-- Assisted configuration!
-After installation, just ask "init aranet4" to set up your device in the mcp server.
 - *[For MCP clients that support images]* Ask data to be plotted to also have a nice visualization!
+- **Assisted configuration!** 💫 After installation, just ask `init aranet4` in your client to set up everything for the mcp server to work with your device.

 ## Installation